jfnw-capco/cloudflare-base/README.md

 ##### GCS & GCP Service Account

-The configuration uses a [gcs backend](https://www.terraform.io/docs/language/settings/backends/gcs.html), therefore it is necessary for a `gcs` bucket to be available for stporing the remote `terraform` state.
+The configuration uses a [gcs backend](https://www.terraform.io/docs/language/settings/backends/gcs.html), therefore it is necessary for a `gcs` bucket to be available for storing the remote `terraform` state.

-In addition a GCP service account is required with the following roles assigned:
+In addition a GCP service account is required with the following role assigned:

 * Storage Objects Admin

 #### Local Prerequisites

-The following are recommendations only and `pyenv` and `tfenv` are not required.
+The following are recommendations only and `pyenv` and `tfenv` are not strictly required.
 The `python` virtual environment can be created by any alternative and `terraform` could be installed directly with the versions shown below.

 ```shell
 # pyenv or an alternative